-The fear of brushing your teeth is more common than people realize and can affect individuals of all ages.
+The fear of brushing your teeth affects many people and can quietly interfere with daily life.

 1. Understanding the Signs and Symptoms of Dental Anxiety